kroyxt/elp-documentation/docs/proposals/official/Phonology.md

 **Vowel pair realization:**

-- Two identical adjacent vowels become a single instance of that vowel.
+- Two identical adjacent vowels don’t become a single instance of that vowel.
+Instead, an approximate is placed between them.
 - [ l~ɹ~j~ɥ~w ] is an epenthetic consonant between two vowels that do not form a legal diphthong.

 The following table represents IPA values, not romanisations.